-I was brainstorming a holiday wreath this past weekend, and kept thinking of the last time I made a wreath, it looked great but there was dead greenery on the floor every time I opened the door.
-Then I remembered seeing a wall hanging with some lettering and thought a front door banner would look nice.
-I wanted something festive but not too in your face holiday.
-Then the word joy came to my head and it seemed like the perfect fit.
-Joy was the energy I wanted to bring to our home this holiday season.
+Holiday wreaths, they are everywhere.
+Last year I made one with greenery and it was so messy!
+Every time I opened the door it would shed.
+This year I am set on creating a holiday banner.
+I recently saw a wall hanging with some lettering in a room and thought a front door holiday banner would look nice.
+Something festive, but not too in your face.
+Then the word joy came to mind and it seemed like the perfect fit.
+Joy is the energy I want to bring to our home this holiday season.

 Step 1: Materials – Gather what you have and assess!